 Forcing a specific behaviour can be done using:

 - gzipcomp: always use gzip to create the SquashFS.

 - defaultcomp: always use the default compression algorithm.

 The number of virtual CPUs that are allocated in the virtual machine can be customized through:

 - cpus=n: allocate n CPUs to the virtual machine.

 Obviously you should not allocate more virtual CPUs than the number of cores available to the host system.
 When using Linux, the number of CPUs allocated will default to be the same as the host system.

-The build system can only work on files that have been commited to the Git repository.
-By default, it will refuse to start a build in presence of uncommited changes.
+The build system can only work on files that have been committed to the Git repository.
+By default, it will refuse to start a build in presence of uncommitted changes.
 This behaviour can be controlled by:

 - ignorechanges: allow to make a build that will ignore changes in the Git repository.